top of page

 What do college coaches want?

-I asked college coaches what is the most critical skill they want from an incoming student-athlete; their answer most typically isn't passing, kicking, or running skills.
+I asked college coaches what the most critical skill is they want from an incoming student-athlete; their answer most typically isn't passing, kicking, or running skills.
 It's TIME MANAGEMENT.

 Yup - you read that right.
 The most prominent issue college coaches have with students transitioning to the college game has less to do with what they do on the field and more with prioritizing and managing their time.